 Selecting the right plastic surgeon for your specific needs is essential if you want to be happy with your results.
 While using common sense and intuition is important in making the selection, there are some specific criteria that all potential plastic surgery patients should be aware of.
 Every patient should ensure that their surgeon places patient safety at the top of the list.

-Board-certified plastic surgeon Dr. Bruce Barach of Albany discusses the red flags to look for when evaluating plastic surgeons including:
+Board-certified plastic surgeon Dr. Sanjiv Kayastha of Albany discusses the red flags to look for when evaluating plastic surgeons including:

 No Board Certification

 Becoming certified by the American Board of Plastic Surgery is a highly rigorous process that requires at least six years of surgical training with at least two of those years devoted to plastic surgery as a specialization.
 In addition, all board-certified plastic surgeons must pass very demanding written and oral exams.
 When selecting a plastic surgeon, it is essential to screen for board certification as a first step.

 Plastic surgery is a distinctive field because it is based on science, but the success of a procedure is partly judged by aesthetic results.
 In order for patients to understand the scope and processes of a procedure, it is imperative that a plastic surgeon has an accessible before-and-after gallery that clearly displays the results of previous patients.
 In addition, far more extensive photographs should be available during a patient consultation to assist in the decision to move forward with a particular procedure.